 In truth, this is a bit of a redundant question because you don’t actually have any say in the matter.
 The sales funnel exists whether you conceptualize it or not.Whether or not you dedicate yourself to understanding the journey your buyers take doesn’t influence the fact that they do take that journey.
 The question to really ask is this: is developing your own sales funnel model based on your customers actually important?

 Developing your sales funnel is critical to understanding your customer’s journey and increasing sales performance.
 But how can you visualize your sales funnel?
 It’s critical to learn how to construct your sales pipeline.

 So, let’s dive in a little deeper.

 The 4 stages of the sales funnel

 We’re going to take a look at a simple example of a sales funnel with 4 stages.

 Stage 1: Awareness

-The awareness phase is where your prospect has just learned that your company might be able to help with a problem they’re facing, often through some form of marketing activity.
+The awareness phase is when your prospect has just learned that your company exists, and might be able to help with a problem they’re facing, often through some form of marketing activity.
 Marketing efforts at this stage should focus on education and providing value.

 In the interest stage, prospects are not just aware that your product exists, but are actually interested in what you’re about and are motivated to learn more.
 In today’s world, this is often a result of insightful content — which you’ve provided to them at no cost.